kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 When PodDisruptionConditions is enabled, the PodGC transitions the Pod to phase Failed in this scenario.

 Due to the above issues, we propose the following mitigation:
-Set phase=Failed when PodDisruptionConditions is enabled OR JobPodReplacementPolicy is enabled in kubelet and PodGC.
+- If `PodDisruptionConditions` OR `JobPodReplacementPolicy` are enabled, set phase=Failed in kubelet and podGC before deleting a Pod.
-When JobPodReplacementPolicy is enabled, but PodDisruptionConditions is disabled, we would just set the phase, but without adding the condition.
+- If `JobPodReplacmentPolicy` is enabled, but `PodDisruptionConditions` is disabled, the controllers only set the pahse, but do not add a `DisruptionTarget` condition.

 ## Design Details